Frederick Barbarossa: Later years

 In a move to consolidate his reign after the disastrous expedition into Italy, Frederick was formally crowned King of Burgundy at Arles on 30 June 1178.
 Although traditionally the German kings had automatically inherited the royal crown of Arles since the time of Conrad II, Frederick felt the need to be crowned by the Archbishop of Arles, regardless of his laying claim to the title from 1152.

 Frederick did not forgive Henry the Lion for refusing to come to his aid in 1176.
-By 1180, Henry had successfully established a powerful and contiguous state comprising Saxony, Bavaria, and substantial territories in the north and east of Germany.
+By 1180, Henry had successfully established a powerful state comprising Saxony, Bavaria, and substantial territories in the north and east of Germany.
 Taking advantage of the hostility of other German princes to Henry, Frederick had Henry tried in absentia by a court of bishops and princes in 1180, declared that imperial law overruled traditional German law, and had Henry stripped of his lands and declared an outlaw.
 He then invaded Saxony with an imperial army to force his cousin to surrender.
 Henry's allies deserted him, and he finally had to submit to Frederick at an Imperial Diet in Erfurt in November 1181.
 Henry spent three years in exile at the court of his father-in-law Henry II of England in Normandy before being allowed back into Germany.
 He finished his days in Germany, as the much-diminished Duke of Brunswick.
 Frederick's desire for revenge was sated.
 Henry the Lion lived a relatively quiet life, sponsoring arts and architecture.
 Frederick's victory over Henry did not gain him as much in the German feudalistic system as it would have in the English feudalistic system.
 While in England the pledge of fealty went in a direct line from overlords to those under them, the Germans pledged oaths only to the direct overlord, so that in Henry's case, those below him in the feudal chain owed nothing to Frederick.
 Thus, despite the diminished stature of Henry the Lion, Frederick did not gain his allegiances.